-- Conference with the student.

-- Parent conference.

-- Out-of-school suspension.

-- Restitution of damage, repairs, or theft.

-- Superintendent notified. - Hearing held at Superintendent's level. - Referral to outside agency. - Charges filed with the district magistrate and the police notified. - Parents will be notified. - Depending on the severity/frequency of the infraction. - A) Physical threats to teachers, school personnel and volunteers may result in an external suspension of 1 10 days with parent notification. - B) Fighting in school may result in a temporary suspension. - C) The intentional setting off of a false alarm.
+- Conference with the student. - Parent conference. - Out-of-school suspension. - Restitution of damage, repairs, or theft. - Superintendent notified. - Hearing held at Superintendent's level. - Referral to outside agency. - Charges filed with the district magistrate and the police notified. - Parents will be notified. - Depending on the severity/frequency of the infraction. - 1.
+Physical threats to teachers, school personnel and volunteers will result in an Out-of-school suspension of 1 10 days with parent notification. - 2.
+Fighting in school will result in a temporary suspension. - 3.
+Destruction of school devices or attempts to access restricted resources will result in a temporary suspension. - 4.
+The intentional setting off of a false alarm.
 The students will receive a 1-10 day suspension as determined by the principal after conferencing with the Superintendent of Schools.
 Appropriate authorities will be informed, and legal action will be taken.
-Fines may result. - Intentionally causing bodily harm to another student or staff member will result in a 3-10 day suspension.
+Fines may result. - 5.
+Intentionally causing bodily harm to another student or staff member will result in a 3-10 day suspension.
 Legal action may be taken.
-Depending upon the severity, parent and student must meet with administration in order to reenter the school. - Possession of drug(s) and alcohol will require that the district's Drug and Alcohol Policy and Administrative Guidelines (#5142.1) be followed. - Possession of weapons including guns, knives, and martial arts weapons (as well as look-alikes).
-A 1-10 day suspension as determined by the administration may be followed by legal action and a hearing with the Superintendent of Schools for possible expulsion.
-Upon re-entry to the building, the principal may request to check the bag until the issue is resolved. - Depending on the severity of the misbehavior(s) the principal may elect to refer the incident for: - School Board Action and, - Outside agency intervention. - Exclusion form school may be accomplished by temporary suspension, suspension, or full suspension/expulsion.
+Depending upon the severity, parent and student must meet with administration in order to reenter the school. - 6.
+Possession of drug(s) and alcohol will require that the district's Drug and Alcohol Policy and Administrative Guidelines (#5142.1) be followed. - 7.
+Possession of weapons including guns, knives, and martial arts weapons (as well as look-alikes).
+A 1-10 day out-of-school suspension as determined by the administration may be followed by legal action and a hearing with the Superintendent of Schools for possible expulsion.
+Upon re-entry to the building, the principal may request to check the bag until the issue is resolved.

+- 8. Depending on the severity of the misbehavior(s) the principal may elect to refer the incident for: - a.
+School Board Action and, - b.
+Outside agency intervention. - 9.
+Exclusion form school may be accomplished by temporary suspension, suspension, or full suspension/expulsion.